-The AXP Blog (Automotive X Prize) has established a formula for converting gallons of gasoline to an equivalent energy number.
+The AXP Blog1 (Automotive X Prize) has established a formula for converting gallons of gasoline to an equivalent energy number.
 Basically they asked, “How much energy was delivered to the vehicle, and how far did it go?”
 The result is MPGe (Miles Per Gallon equivalent).

 Ultra capacitors combined with standard deep-cycle batteries comprised the energy storage in an experimental, flex-fuel, plug-in, Saturn Vue converted by AFS Trinity Power Systems of Bellvue, WA.